Emily Browning as Olivia Harper

-Once class was over, and we walked out of class, I found myself still thinking about the fact that Noah Lucas goes to our school.
-I prayed that moving all the way across the country would keep me from ever having to see him again, but sadly, the universe just seems to hate me and wants to watch me suffer.
+Once class was over, and we walked out of class, I found myself still thinking about the fact that Noah Lucas went to our school.
+I prayed that moving all the way across the country would keep me from ever having to see him again, but sadly, the universe just seemed to hate me and wanted to watch me suffer.

 “Man, I can’t wait to hear how Landon reacts when he finds out!”
-Tori says while looping her arm through mine as we stop by the school café.
+Tori said while looping her arm through mine as we stopped by the school café.

 “When I find out what?”
 We heard from behind.

 Mentally slapping myself, I slowly turned around with an innocent smile on my face to pretend to be okay.

 Giving me a stern look, Landon crossed his muscular arms over his broad chest.

 “Oh you know, nothing... except for the fact that I saw someone today.”
 I said, trying to avoid eye contact.

 “Olivia, who did you see?”
 He asked, lifting my chin with his index finger.
 We were now looking into each other’s eyes.

 “Oh, look!”
 I pointed, “The café has French fries today!”
 I tried to pull away from his grip, but it was no use.

 “Alright, alright.”
 I could see Tori grinning from the corner of my eye, and I wanted to slap her.
 Only just a little bit.